Katrina Howard

 • Mycogen v Monsanto (patent for genetically engineered cotton plants, trial)

-• Hexal v Hoffmann La Roche (patent for use of carvedilol to decrease mortality from heart failure, interlocutory injunction)
+• Hexal v Hoffmann La Roche (patent for carvedilol to treat heart failure, interlocutory injunction)

 • Merck v Genrx (patent for the drug, alendronate, used to treat osteoporosis, interlocutory injunction)

-• Pfizer v Commissioner of Patents (extension of patent for the anti-fungal drug, voriconazole, trial and appeal)
+• Pfizer v Commissioner of Patents (extension of patent for anti-fungal drug, voriconazole, trial and appeal)

 • Sheiman v Novopharm (conspiracy claim relating to patent applications for sterilisation apparatus)

-• Interpharma v Lilly (patent for gemcitabine, anti-cancer agent)
+• Interpharma v Lilly (patent for gemcitabine, anti-cancer agent, interlocutory injunction)

 • Hospira v Amgen (patent for PEG-GCSF, a pegylated hormone used to increase blood cell count)